Unit testing Python in VS Code

 nose.cfg file as described on Nose configuration.

+Test discovery applies the discovery patterns specified in the arguments option for the current test framework.
 For example, the default arguments for unittest include

 -s . -p *test*.py, meaning that unittest looks recursively, starting with the project folder (